carsonmulligan/carsonmulligan/README.md

   def currently
     {
-      reading: [ 'Lots of stuff about Planets and Stars' ]
+      reading: [ 'about unsolved questions in science' ]
       writing: [ 'Comments in Databricks' ]
       listening: [ 'Nemzzz lol' ]
       speaking: [ 'Freestyle Rap', 'To the homies', ]